-The Hyland Gold Project has a National Instrument 43-101 Technical Report (NI-43-101) indicated mineral resource of 8.6 million tonnes grading 0.85 gram per tonne gold at a 0.3 g/t AuEq cut-off.
-This resource is located in its entirety on what is known as the “Main Zone”, is open in all directions and at depth, and has the potential to host a multi-million ounce deposit*.
+The AurMac Project has a National Instrument 43-101 Technical Report (NI-43-101) indicated inferred mineral resource of 52.6 million tonnes grading 0.535 gram per tonne gold at a 0.2 g/t Au cut-off.
+This resource is located in located in two zones, the Airstrip and Powerline zones, is open in all directions and at depth, and has the potential to host a multi-million ounce deposit*.

 The Project consists of 506 active Yukon registered quartz mineral claims totaling over 9,230 hectares.
 The Pro is easily road accessible with the all-weather Silver Trail Highway that transects the mineral claims as well as a network of four-wheel drive roads and trails that accesses the Property.
 Additionally, a three-phase power grid line exists on the Property.

 The Project has a rich history of exploration and mining dating back to the beginning of the 1900s.
 Historically, there has been intense silver exploration, development, and mining for over 100 years at the nearby Keno and Galena Hill.
 The earliest prospecting activity for gold began as early as 1898, shortly after the Klondike gold rush.